enkidevs/curriculum/python/core/advanced-referencing/implementing-weak-references.md

 ---
 ## Quiz
-### how would you check a variable for NoneType?
+### How would you check a variable for NoneType?
 ```
 x = None:
 if ...
   print('x is None')
 ```

 ???

 * if x is None
 * if x == None